10 Best Beaches in Maui to See on Your First Visit

 Beaches in Maui

-It’s no secret that Maui has some of the best and most beautiful beaches in the world!
-While there are certainly ones we fell in love with let’s make something very clear… There are literally ENDLESS amazing beaches to discover in Maui.
+It’s no secret that Maui has some of the best beaches in the world!
+While there are certainly ones we fell in love with, let’s make something very clear.
+There are literally ENDLESS amazing beaches to discover in Maui.
 On a visit to the island, you’ll find entire coastlines of white sand, clear blue water, and countless palm trees.
 We encourage you to explore and find your own favorite beaches in Maui Hawaii.
-However, if you need a little help getting started these are ten beaches that you could easily spend the entire afternoon at!
+However, if you need a little help getting started, these are ten beaches that you could easily spend the entire afternoon at.

 1. Makena Beach State Park

-Little Beach: While visiting Makena make sure not to miss Little Beach!
+Little Beach: Don’t miss Little Beach on your visit to Makena!
 Take a right when you get to the water and head all the way down to the small hill in the distance.
 There is a view from the top to see before heading to the cove on the other side.

 Makena Beach